-What is a Conventional Boiler?
+What Is a Conventional Boiler?

 A conventional boiler is often called a regular or heat-only boiler.
-Therefore, be aware that they all mean the same so do not get confused if people separate them in different categories: it’s the same!
+Therefore, be aware that they all mean the same so do not get confused if people separate them into different categories: it’s the same!
 This specific type of boiler is considered as the standard heating system in buildings possessing a central heating process.
 The water heated up by a conventional boiler is then stored in a separate water cylinder to keep it warm until it is used in the household.
 Therefore, with this process, you need two water cylinders: one to supply cold water to be heated up and one to store the hot water when it is ready to be supplied to the household.

 This specific kind of boiler suits larger homes that need an important hot water and heating supply.
 It is also more convenient to implement it in big properties as you have more space to install it compared to regular houses.
 Indeed, as this system requires two water cylinders, you need to be able to store it in your house.
 Thus, a specific space should be allocated in your house for it if you plan on investing in this kind of boiler.
 Finally, a Heat-Only boiler can deliver hot water to several taps at the same time due to the amount of water already stored in the cylinder.